 The Nazca Lines Peru, one of the world’s great mysteries!
 Who made them?
 Why did they make them?
 And who, or what, did they make them for?
 These are many of the questions surrounding the Nazca Lines in Peru.
 Wild theories abound, but take a day and fly over the Nazca Lines and form your own theory!

 Disclosure: This Nazca Lines Peru post contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 In the late 1930’s and early 1940’s when commercial air travel was becoming more and more frequent, the world was being treated to another view of itself.
 Ariel views of the world continue to captivate us ‘earth-walkers’ today but at that time, it all must have seemed so foreign.
 Pilots flying over Peru’s desert region began reporting strange images and markings carved into the rough, wind swept crust.
 This region however was quite remote and information traveled slow from this part of the world.
 Eventually, scholars of all kinds descended upon the puzzling Nazca Lines to try and figure out what they meant and why they were made, while some tried to figure out how they were made.
 Simply walking on the desert floor, one certainly lacks the vantage point that you get from the air or at least, a hill, which adds another element of mystery.
 An example here is the Peru portion of the Pan-American Highway was built straight through the middle of a couple of them, and they didn’t even know they were there.
 Did the ancient Nazca people have the ability to fly?